civictheme/monorepo-drupal/docroot/themes/contrib/civic/docs/templates.md

 in `civic/includes` directory for how the Civic components are preprocesed in Drupal.

-Because we are not using Drupalism's within our templates we equally should be aware that we have to be careful not to rely on Twig features that only exist within Drupal.
+Because we are not using Drupalisms within our templates we equally should be aware that we have to be careful not to rely on Twig features that only exist within Drupal.
 Link URLs and text need to be provided as data to the component system, image URLs need to be constructed (remembering to get